 Richard Taunton corporation minutes

 Becoming a Governor

-- The college mission is to ‘Raise the aspirations and achievements of students of all ages and abilities, by providing outstanding education’.
-Join our Board of Governors and help the college to achieve its mission.This voluntary role brings many rewards and we are keen to involve people of all ages and backgrounds.
-The college is committed to promoting equality of opportunity and diversity, and actively seeks to recruit governors who possess the requisite skills and who reflect the composition of staff, students and community, which the college serves.
+Our mission is to ‘Raise the aspirations and achievements of students of all ages and abilities, by providing outstanding education’.
+Join our Board of Governors and help us to achieve our mission.This voluntary role brings many rewards and we are keen to involve people of all ages and backgrounds.
+We are committed to promoting equality of opportunity and diversity, and actively seeks to recruit governors who possess the requisite skills and who reflect the composition of staff, students and community, which we serve.